-As a first step, go to Create New Category and make a list of popular compound categories.
-Next, you can create a number of your best selling compounds.
+Pharmacompound has included an editable starter list of standard compounds and categories.
+To add a new compound in a new category, you will need to go to Create New Category and add that category.
+Then you will be able to create any number of compounds within that category.
 Pharmacompound allows you to offer a standard ratio with a fixed price to your phsicians, or a defined range of compound strengths.

-Notice there are some compounds in the list that are only available at a strength set by a pharamcy administrator -- but also a compound with options for one, three, and five percent strengths, with corresponding price differences.
-Additionally, please notice there is a compound that allows the physician to use a slider to set the compound's strength.
+Notice there are some compounds in the list that are only available at a strength set by a pharamcy administrator -- but also compounds with options for one, three, and five percent strengths, with corresponding price differences.
+Additionally, please notice there is a compound option that allows the physician to use a slider to set the compound's strength.
+And finally, note that there is an option called Custom Compound which allows the physician to invent a unique compound for a particular patient.
+In which case, the pharmacist sets the price.

 If you ever need to update any of the physicians' other information, simply make the edits in the appropriate fields and click Update.
 Similarly, you can remove a physician from your network by clicking Remove.

-You can see an archive of any individual doctor's ordered compounds by clicking on the Order button
+To see an archive of any individual doctor's ordered compounds, click on the Orders button

 When searching for a particular physician in your network, use the Search dropdown to find the doctor you're looking for.
 Search by last name, sign up date, email, or NPI.

-Pharmacompound reserves all rights etc. Click here for details.
+Pharmacompound reserves all rights etc. See our Terms and Conditions Click here for details.

 As part of the conditions for using this service, we ask that you comply with the HIPAA regulation that Pharmacompound enters into a business association with your pharmacy, wherein your business allows permission to store your PHI (Personal Health Information) on our servers.